 Many students reported the availability of essential facilities in their schools, such as separate functional toilets for boys and girls, clean drinking water, adequate sports infrastructure and working fans and lights in classrooms.
-Many students mentioned the presence of functional laboratories for Grade IX.

-For optimum learning environment, use of functional laboratory must expand.
-Even though the other facilities are available in most of the schools, it must reach to all the schools.
+Although more than half of the students mentioned the presence of functional laboratories for Grade IX, it should be made available to all the students for optimum learning environment.
+Since all these facilities are the basic necessities for the students, its availability must be there in all the schools.

-12. Need to Focus on Social Emotional Learning
+12. Need to focus on Social Emotional Learning